ploneintranet/ploneintranet/docs/development/plonesocial.rst

 Introduction
 ------------

-Used to be split into various packages (plonesocial.*).
-Now part of ploneintranet.
+This stack of functionality used to be split into various packages (plonesocial.*).
+Now the packages part of ploneintranet, but still under their original folder names (e.g. ploneintranet.microblog)

 Packages
 ========